worldcoin/world-id-docs/docs/about/25-testing.md

 ## Using the Staging network

-Using the staging network as a "user" is simple, just go to the [Simulator](simulator),
+Using the staging network as a "user" is simple, just go to the [Simulator][simulator],

 1. Create or load a staging identity.
 2. Add your identity to the list of "verified identities" with the faucet.